mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 By the time of this scenario, Rogan has established himself as Johnas Chryr, the entrepreneur behind Silverlight Free Company, a free company mining the remote reaches of Spindrift Free Radical.
 His free company mixes the competent and the disreputable; money is the primary motivator and Rogan has surrounded himself with a crew as desperate and ruthless as himself.

-His ship, the Silverlight, is a 1,000 ton Heavy Freighter (see page 125 of the Traveller rules) fitted with the standard armaments of sandcaster and two beam lasers in each of its two, triple turrets.
+His ship, the Silverlight, is a 1,000 ton Heavy Freighter ( #TODO see page 125 of the Traveller rules) fitted with the standard armaments of sandcaster and two beam lasers in each of its two, triple turrets.
 His crew numbers twelve, including himself, and he has waited patiently to see what is to become of the Factory.

 He knows the Factory’s layout intimately, of course, and now that the Factory has passed into the hands of a free company, he is prepared to stake his claim to the sphere – violently if necessary.
 He could have done this at any point in the last few years but his paranoia led him to believe Maas was still watching his every move.
 With the Factory now owned by LFC he fears the loss of the globe and has now chosen to return.